HotCakeX/Harden-Windows-Security/Wiki posts/C#/C# Tips And Tricks Part 1.md

 ### Alternative Way | Embedding

-There are of course other options, such as designating/embedding the file as a resources of your application.
+There are of course other options, such as designating/embedding the file as a resource of your application.

 To do that first navigate to the file and right-click on it, select Properties, and in the *Build Action* property select *Embedded Resource*.